MultiSafepay/docs/content/integration/checkouts/payment-pages/activating-payment-pages.md

 3. Click the relevant website.
 4. Select the **Use new payment pages** checkbox.

-**Note:** If the **Use new payment pages** checkbox is not visible, email the Integration Team at <integration@multisafepay.com>
+**Note:** If the **Use new payment pages** checkbox is not visible, email <integration@multisafepay.com>

 ## Integration

 See API reference – [Create order](https://api-docs.multisafepay.com/reference/createorder): Payment page.

 ### Known errors
-A cross-site request forgery (CSRF) warning appears on payment pages when you use an HTML form to send customers to `https://payv2.multisafepay.com` with a `POST /orders` request.
+A cross-site request forgery (CSRF) warning appears on payment pages when you use an HTML form to send customers to `https://payv2.multisafepay.com` with a [create order](https://api-docs.multisafepay.com/reference/createorder) request.

 - `https://api.multisafepay.com` accepts `POST` and `GET` requests.
 - `https://payv2.multisafepay.com` only accepts `GET` requests.